 A Police K-9 Bit Its Handler 6 Times.
 What to do?

 Cindy and I get questions on dog training every day.
 We answer them all.
-I have a soft spot in my heart for police K-9 handler.
+I have a soft spot in my heart for police K-9 handlers.
 Probably because I was one for 10 years.

 I have a 3-year-old German, Dutch Shepherd mixed with Malinois (Jake).